spacedeck/spacedeck-open/README.md

 # Features

-- Create virtual whiteboards called "Spaces" with virtually unlimited size
+- Create virtual whiteboards called *Spaces* with virtually unlimited size
 - Drag & drop images, videos and audio from your computer or the web
 - Write and format text with full control over fonts, colors and style
 - Draw, annotate and highlight with included graphical shapes